data-netizen/INFOMPPM/README.md

 In the seminar session, we willfirst discuss how (public) values connect to recommender systems.
 You will then need to think about the data you would need to build a recommender system and how that poses opportunities but also risks for different values.
 We then turn to the basics of building a recommender in Python:
 - Non-personalised recommendations (ratings, seeded, confidence, support)
 - Implicit ratings
+- Running Streamlit

-- Running StreamlitThe activities aim for testing your knowledge about the readings, getting your code book running, extracting features from existing databases, and practising with core concepts.
+The activities aim for testing your knowledge about the readings, getting your code book running, extracting features from existing databases, and practising with core concepts.

 ---